bitrise-io/bitrise/README.md

 chmod +x /usr/local/bin/bitrise-cli
 ```

-The first time it's mandatory to do a `setup` as well after the install,
+The first time it's mandatory to do a `setup` as well as after the install,
-and as a best practice you should the a setup every time you install a new version of `bitrise-cli`.
+and as a best practice you should run a setup every time you install a new version of `bitrise-cli`.

 Doing the setup is as easy as: